DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/hidingPriority.md

 ---
 ---
 ##### shortDescription
 Specifies the order in which columns are hidden when the UI component adapts to the screen or container size.
-Ignored if [allowColumnResizing](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/allowColumnResizing.md '{basewidgetpath}/Configuration/#allowColumnResizing') is **true** and [columnResizingMode](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/columnResizingMode.md '{basewidgetpath}/Configuration/#columnResizingMode') is *"widget"*.
+Ignored if [allowColumnResizing](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/allowColumnResizing.md '{basewidgetpath}/Configuration/#allowColumnResizing') is `true` and [columnResizingMode](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/columnResizingMode.md '{basewidgetpath}/Configuration/#columnResizingMode') is *"widget"*.

 ---
-The **hidingPriority** is a unique positive integer that ascends from right to left beginning with 0 by default.
+The **hidingPriority** is a unique positive integer that ascends from right to left.
+The default starting point is 0.
 Columns with low **hidingPriority** are hidden first.

+[note]

-[note]Specifying **hidingPriority** for at least one column enables the column hiding feature and cancels the default hiding priorities.
+- If you specify this property for at least one column, the column hiding feature is enabled and the default hiding priorities are canceled.

-[note] [Fixed](/api-reference/_hidden/GridBaseColumn/fixed.md '{basewidgetpath}/Configuration/columns/#fixed') columns ignore the **hidingPriority** and [allowHiding](/api-reference/_hidden/GridBaseColumn/allowHiding.md '{basewidgetpath}/Configuration/columns/#allowHiding') properties.
+- [Fixed](/api-reference/_hidden/GridBaseColumn/fixed.md '{basewidgetpath}/Configuration/columns/#fixed') columns ignore the **hidingPriority** and [allowHiding](/api-reference/_hidden/GridBaseColumn/allowHiding.md '{basewidgetpath}/Configuration/columns/#allowHiding') properties.

+- [Grouped]({basewidgetpath}/Configuration/columns/#showWhenGrouped) columns ignore this property.

+[/note]

 #include common-demobutton-named with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/GridColumnsHidingPriority/",